 Special care should be taken if the burn is on a young child or an elderly person.

 All deep burns of any size will require urgent hospital treatment.

-Once the burn has been cooled for at least 15 minutes, the burn can be covered with cling film, a burns dressing or if the burn is on a hand, it can be inserted into a sterile plastic bag.
+After cooling the burn for at least 15 minutes, cover it with cling film or a burns dressing.
+However, if the burn is on a hand, insert it into a sterile plastic bag.